Girlfriends Run for a Cure Half & Quarter Marathon

 - Giving back to the Community - Priceless!

-A great price for a fun event, technical shirt, necklace, music, food & so much more!
+A great price for a fun event, technical shirt, medal, music, food & so much more!
 Plus you'll feel great knowing that your entry in this event has raised over $450,000!

 It's time to make the commitment and put purpose to your training!
 Registration is available through a secure online registration platform generally until 2 days prior to packet pickup or by downloading a printable registration form and sending by mail postmarked at least 10 days prior to race day.
 If you have any registration questions or have transferred from previous years, be sure to email us at firstname.lastname@example.org so we can help you and to confirm your registration asap!